 The Extended Essay is the best opportunity our students have to get a feel for the independence and rigour of university-level writing, with the benefit of one-on-one guidance from a supervisor.

-— Saralyn Covent, DP Coordinator
+— Saralyn Covent, Dean of Academics

 OSSD